crate/cloud-tutorials/docs/cloud-monitoring.rst

 Cloud Monitoring
 ================

-This tutorial demonstrates how you can monitor your CrateDB Cloud CrateDB Cloud API.
+This tutorial demonstrates how you can monitor your CrateDB Cloud cluster using API metrics.

 The visualization tool `Grafana`_ is used with `Prometheus`_ to scrape the API endpoints for the relevant metrics and visualize them.
 The